AIR BUBBLE TECH

 They create pockets of air in the droplets that on contact with the leaf collapse dispersing the liquid evenly.

 With the twin cap you can use 2 – 5 gal. nozzles rather than 1 – 10 gal. nozzle.
 The advantage is you get over twice as many droplets per sq. inch for superior coverage.
-Air Bubble jet nozzles operate at 30 – 45 psi and have an overall range of 20 – 90 psi.
+Air Bubble jet/East Jet nozzles operate best between 20-60psi and have an overall range of 20 – 90 psi.
 They can be used to apply fungicides, insecticides and herbicides to any crop including potatoes and pulse crops.

-    Air Bubble Jets are a proven effective spray tip that has been in use for over 18 years in Europe, and over 16 years in North America.
+Air Bubble Jets/Easy Jets are a proven effective spray tip that has been in use worldwide since 1997.
 They are made in England.

 Droplets produced range from 200 – 550 micron in size.

 Consistent sizing equals superior coverage.
 The average droplet size – 350 micron.

 Other drift reducing nozzles produce a much coarser spray pattern with a large percentage of droplets over 600 microns in size (these are the ones that run off the leaf because they are too heavy).

 Air Bubble Jets/Easy Jets operate at best between 40-60 psi. pressure.
 They DO NOT require high pressure (60 – 100 psi) as most induction type nozzles do.